michaelperel/dev-container/README.md

 # What is this?

-- A container based on Ubuntu for developing cloud based applications in Go, Node, Vue, and Python with CoC.nvim or VSCode
+- A container based on Ubuntu for developing cloud based applications in Go with CoC.nvim or VSCode

 # Terminal (CoC.nvim)